glicatap/WQ_SWMP_Synthesis/R/Data_processing/README.md

 ## Running the scripts

+Scripts are in the `R/Data_processing` folder of the `WQ_SWMP_Synthesis` directory.
 Scripts should be run within the `WQ_SWMP_Synthesis.Rproj` project file.
 The `here` package is used to make file paths relative to the root directory.

-Each script should be run in a clean R session (e.g., if you were already using R via RStudio, go to the 'Session' menu and select 'Restart R').
+Each script should be run in a clean R session (e.g., if you were already using R via RStudio, go to the 'Session' menu and select 'Restart R'; or use your favorite keyboard shortcut).

 **Note:** these data files were processed on a computer with 12 cores.
 The `foreach` and `doParallel` packages were used to employ parallel processing.
 These scripts are set to detect the number of cores on a user's computer, and use that number minus 2 (leaving 2 for other processes) for parallel computing.